sindresorhus/p-immediate/readme.md

 ## Related

 - [delay](https://github.com/sindresorhus/delay) - Delay a promise a specified amount of time
+- [p-min-delay](https://github.com/sindresorhus/p-min-delay) - Delay a promise a minimum amount of time
 - [p-timeout](https://github.com/sindresorhus/p-timeout) - Timeout a promise after a specified amount of time
 - [More…](https://github.com/sindresorhus/promise-fun)